-Transport for NSW is carrying out major essential maintenance work to ensure the safe and reliable operation of the bridge.
+Transport for NSW has completed major essential maintenance work to ensure the safe and reliable operation of the bridge.

-Transport for NSW is planning to carry out essential maintenance work on Stockton Bridge on Nelson Bay Road over the Hunter River at Stockton to ensure the safe and reliable operation of the bridge.More information
+Transport for NSW completed essential maintenance work on Stockton Bridge in August 2021, to ensure the safe and reliable operation of the bridge.More information

-The work will involve strengthening the expansion joints to ensure the bridge’s ongoing structural integrity and continued accommodation of higher-mass load vehicles.
+The work involved strengthening the expansion joints to ensure the bridge’s ongoing structural integrity and continued accommodation of higher-mass load vehicles.

 Stockton Bridge is located on Nelson Bay Road, over the Hunter River in the Newcastle local government area (LGA) and Newcastle electorate.